garaujodev/garaujodev.github.io/_posts/en/2023-08-04-git-stash-a-handy-tool-for-saving-your-changes.md

 ### How to Use Git Stash?

-Using Git Stash is a breeze.
+Using git stash is a breeze.
 When you want to save your changes, simply run:

 ```bash
 git stash